How to Install YouTube Kids on Your Amazon Fire Tablet

 Using Freetime (Child Profiles)

 Until we find a concrete way to install YouTube Kids onto the Child profile on your device, we recommend creating a separate Adult profile for them, complete with a PIN, for use with YouTube Kids.
 This might sound annoying, but since you’ll already have the Play Store installed on your device, you can use the full suite of parental control applications available on the Play Store on your device.
 Here are some of the best apps for the job on your device:

 - Norton App Lock: This one comes highly recommended from the Play Store community, with the ability to prevent access to specific applications without a passcode.
 This app works with both applications downloaded from the Appstore and the Play Store, making it ideal for users who want to lock down specific apps to share a profile with their child.

 - Google Family Link: With Family Link, you can monitor what’s happening on Android devices without having to be in control 24/7.
 You can approve app downloads, lock the device after a certain amount of time, and see how long users have been using each app and device.

-- Screen Time Parental Control: This app allows you to set and control screen time remotely from your own device by syncing the two accounts on each device.
+- Parental Control – Screen Time & Location Tracker: This app allows you to set and control screen time remotely from your own device by syncing the two accounts on each device.
 Available with both free and paid plans, Screen Time makes it easy to ensure your child is only using the device within an allotted amount of time.

 These three apps won’t replace the ease and simplicity of simply using the Child profile tool included on every Fire tablet, but it’s a good start overall.
 This may not be what every user has in mind when installing YouTube Kids for the sake of using it in conjunction with the Child profiles on your Fire device, but it’s a clever workaround for the app installation problem created by Amazon earlier this year.